railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_analytic.rst

-Analytic accounts
+Analytic Accounts
 =================

-To manage purchases by project you should use the analytic accounts.
+To manage purchases by project, you should use analytic accounts.
 You can set an analytic account on each line of a supplier order.
 The analytic costs linked to this purchase will be managed by OpenERP from the goods receipt and confirmation of the supplier invoice.